 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

 Under occupation is where the government believes you are living in a property that is bigger than you need.
-Because there is a shortage of family homes across the country, the government is going to reduce the amount of Housing Benefit for people who are living in social rented sector tenancies (which include local authority tenants and tenants of social housing and registered social landlords) and are under occupying.
+There are a shortage of family homes across the country.
+The government are going to reduce the amount of Housing Benefit to help with this.
+They will reduce housing benefit to people who are living in social rented sector tenancies and are under occupying.
+This includes local authority tenants and tenants of social housing and registered social landlords.

 You are classed as under occupying your home if you have more bedrooms than you need.